dooziedev/community-discord-bot/README.md

 # community-discord-bot
 A simple base for a community Discord bot written in python.
+Any feedback and suggestions are greatly appreciated.

 Steps to configure the bot.